jacopocolo/p5-sketchplugin/README.md

 ####createCanvas(width, height)

-This function checks if a canvas already exists and if it doesn’t it draws it.
+This function checks if a canvas artboard already exists and if it doesn’t it draws it.
 If the canvas already exists, it deletes all the layers inside and draw new ones.
 The idea is to mimic the behaviour of the Processing canvas, where every time you run the code, you create something new.

-You can call it like this: createCanvas(500, 500) and it will create a 500x500 pixels canvas called p5canvas.
+You can call it like this: createCanvas(500, 500) and it will create a 500x500 pixels artboard called p5canvas.
+If you don’t have a canvas in your page, it will create a new one to the left of the artboard to the most left.

 ####background(color)